wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 To enable conda-forge, you should open a terminal window.

 *  In Unix or MacOS, it's just a terminal window.
-*  In Windows, you can find an "Anaconda Powershell" under your "apps" from the "Start Menu" under "Miniconda3" (or "Anaconda" if you have Anaconda installed from earlier classwork).
+*  In Windows, you can find an "Anaconda Powershell" under your "apps" from the "Start Menu" under "Anaconda (miniconda3)" (or just "Anaconda" if you have Anaconda installed from earlier classwork).
 That will launch you into a conda-friendly operating system environment.
 While you are doing that, this would be a good time to "pin" the "Anaconda Powershell" to your "Start Menu."

 If your terminal or Power Shell has a "(base)" at the user prompt, you are ready to go!